bimdata/py3dtiles/docs/api.rst

 - |check| `extras`

 .. warning::
-    In py3dtiles the data of the content and the uri of the content are in 2 seperates variables.
+    In py3dtiles the content data and the content uri are in 2 separate variables.

 .. code-block:: python